-Greek government bond yields overall remained broadly unchanged in 2024, as a fall in yields early in the year was reversed in 2024:Q4, amid spillover effects from rising US Treasury bond yields on euro area sovereign bonds; from mid-March and during April, euro-area sovereign bond yields fell somewhat, benefiting from investors' flight-to-safety, amid market turbulence caused by the US trade policy.
+Greek government bond yields overall remained broadly unchanged in 2024, as a fall in yields early in the year was reversed in 2024:Q4, amid spillover effects from rising US Treasury bond yields on euro area sovereign bonds; from mid-March this year and during April, euro-area sovereign bond yields fell somewhat, benefiting from investors' flight-to-safety, amid market turbulence caused by the US trade policy.

 Greek shares posted a strong positive return in 2024, supported by the favourable growth prospects of the economy.
-In 2025 y-t-d, the ASE index continued on its upward path; in early April there has been a market correction and volatility rose in tandem with global stock markets, as uncertainty about the US trade policy path and its economic repercussions rose.
+In 2025 y-t-d, the ASE index has continued on its upward trend, being affected temporarily by global volatility around the US trade policy uncertainty.